MaharshiAJ/Object-Tracking/README.md

 This repo contains the code to an object tracking example where the deepsort algorithm is used to highlight and track objects.
+The assignment was a part of my Intro to Artificial Intelligence class at NYU Tandon School of Engineering.